MicrosoftDocs/azure-docs/articles/center-sap-solutions/get-quality-insights-vis.md

 ## Get Advisor Recommendations

-ACSS runs quality checks for all VIS resources.
+The **Quality checks** feature in ACSS runs validation checks for all VIS resources.
 These quality checks validate the SAP system configurations follow the best practices recommended by SAP and Azure.
 If a VIS doesn't follow these best practices, you receive a recommendation from Azure Advisor.

 The table in the **Advisor Recommendations** tab shows all the recommendations for ASCS, Application and Database instances in the VIS.